 Our project-based sponsorship scheme ensures that all of the needs of our orphans are met by bringing together the support of several sponsors.
 This means that the donor community can share the collective reward of giving orphans quality care.
 We aim to give all needy orphans every opportunity afforded to more fortunate children within their society.
 Quality education is an integral part of all of our orphan sponsorships – ensuring that your sponsored child has the chance to learn will ultimate help to build a future free from poverty.

 Each of our Orphan Homes employs a dedicated foster mother, and also tutors, security staff, healthcare professionals and other personnel, to ensure the children are cared for in every way, feel happy and secure, and get the encouragement and inspiration they need.
 Furthermore, there are regular trips and outings and monthly visits from respected members of society, such as doctors, teachers and business owners, who talk with the children about the opportunities available to them and how they can build brighter futures for themselves and their community.

 In this way, we can create future leaders and strong independent adults.

 You will receive a welcome pack, which includes a profile of your sponsored child, and information about their background and their country of residence.
-Twice a year we will send you a feedback reports on your sponsored child’s progress.
-One will be a school report describing their educational and personal progress.
-The other will be a feedback report from the guardian highlighting some further information about the child.
-The reports will also include a recent photograph, a brief message from and a drawing from your child (depending on their age and writing ability).
+During the year you will then receive a feedback report on your sponsored child’s progress.
+The report will also include a recent photograph, a brief message from and a drawing from your child (depending on their age and writing ability).